 Where Do You See Yourself in Five Years?: I know, I know!
 People hate that question.
 I used to work as a career advisor, and I made clients answer that question every week.
 Nobody ever enjoyed it.

 As a business owner, it's an important question to ask yourself from time to time.
 All of the smaller decisions you make and projects you plan for the upcoming year will eventually lead to your destination five years from now.

 If you know where you want to go, those bigger goals will help guide your smaller decisions.

 Here are a series of questions you can ask yourself to determine where you want to be in five years, so you can make better choices now.

-This huge mistake people make when setting goals actually sets you up for failure.
-It's a common misstep than I get caught up in from time to time even though I know better.
+Are You Setting Yourself Up for Failure?: This huge mistake people make when setting goals actually sets you up for failure.
+It's a common misstep that I get caught up in from time to time even though I know better.

 Here's how to avoid setting goals that may be destined for failure.

 Dream Big Without Fear: Do you limit your goals because you're worried about the risk involved in chasing bigger, dream goals?